nodeca/image-blob-reduce/README.md

 - You can inherit class & replace existing methods.
 - You can add extra actions before/after existing method.
+- You can override existing methods of instance.

 For example, if you wish force output to be always jpeg with some quality: